-The expansion of both companies was supported by the growing demand for oil resulting from the introduction of the automobile and oil-fuelled ships.
-In 1901 Shell began purchasing Texas crude, and soon both companies were engaged in fierce competition with John D. Rockefeller's Standard Oil.
-Faced with the might of Standard Oil, Samuel and Deterding (who had succeeded Kessler as chairman of Royal Dutch) began cooperating, and in 1907 the business interests of the two companies were combined into a single group, with Royal Dutch owning a 60 percent share and Shell a 40 percent share (a ratio that has remained constant to this day).
+The expansion of both companies was supported by the growing demand for oil resulting from the introduction of the automobile and oil-fueled ships.
+In 1901 Shell Transport and Trading began purchasing Texas crude, and soon both companies were engaged in fierce competition with John D. Rockefeller's Standard Oil.
+Faced with the might of Standard Oil, Samuel and Deterding (who had succeeded Kessler as chairman of Royal Dutch) began cooperating, and in 1907 the business interests of the two companies were combined into a single group, with Royal Dutch owning a 60% share and Shell Transport and Trading a 40% share (a ratio that has remained constant to this day).